vrtbl/passerine/README.md

 (pivot, remaining) = (head list, tail list)
 ```

-This is a more complex assignment than the one we used above.
+This is a more complex assignment than the first one we saw.
 In this example, the pattern `(pivot, remaining)` is being matched against the expression `(head list, tail list)`.
-This pattern is a *tuple* destructure, and is equivalent to:
+This pattern is a *tuple* destructuring, and is equivalent to:

 ```passerine
 pivot     = head list
 remaining = tail list
 ```

-We'll delve deeper into pattern matching in the [next section](#pattern-matching).
+We discuss pattern matching in depth in the [next section](#pattern-matching).

 Passerine also supports higher order functions (this should be no surprise):